 Of course, these are just the basics.
 To stand out and make your company more attractive to employees, you'll need to go above and beyond, within your small business budget.

-"All companies wish they could spend more on benefits, but it is a balancing act," said Jeff Yaniga, chief revenue officer of Maestro Health benefits enterprise company.
+"All companies wish they could spend more on benefits, but it is a balancing act," said Jeff Yaniga, chief channel officer of Maestro Health benefits enterprise company.
 "It's been hard for smaller employers to offer choice.
 Voluntary benefits continue to improve and evolve.

 Employers must budget benefits with the same rigor by which they budget payroll, innovation, and building great products and services."